mverboom/asker/Readme.md

 `title = "This is the first screen"`

-### action (optional)
+### run (optional)

-An action defines a command that needs to be executed.
-There can only be one action per screen.
-When a screen has an action defined, the action will be run before any of the information in the screen is displayed.
+Run defines a command that needs to be executed.
+There can only be one run per screen.
+When a screen has an run defined, the run will be executed before any of the information in the screen is displayed.

-The command will always run in the background.
-When running an action the webbrowser will be served with a bit of javascript which periodically will poll the server to see if the task has already completed.
-This works around webserver timeout problems with long running tasks.
+The command will always be executed in the background.
+When the command is running the webbrowser will be served with a bit of javascript which periodically will poll the server to see if the command has already completed.
+This works around webserver timeout problems with long running commands.

-**Arguments**

-*(normal|follow)*
+**Options**

+*type* (optional)

+Defaults to normal.

 Normal will just show a time counter indicating how long the command has been running.
 When completed it will display the screen.

 Follow will also show the time counter and show the output of the command while it is running.
 After the command has completed it will display the screen.

-*variable*
+*var* (mandatory)

 The name of the variable the output of the command should be assigned to.

-*command*
+**command**

 The command to run.
 It is possible to use variables when defining the command.